-A bad smell before your period often stems from hormonal changes affecting vaginal pH and bacteria balance.
+A bad smell before your period often stems from hormonal changes affecting vaginal pH and the balance of normal bacteria.

 Understanding the Causes of Bad Smell Before Period